 Two air scrubber subcategories are wet scrubbers, which utilize a liquid solution to attract and remove pollutants and dry scrubbers, which use a reagent or slurry to trap and dissolve unwanted contaminants.
 Contaminants can range significantly from the sulfur produced in coal combustion power generation or small fibers that become airborne in textile plants.
 Laboratories and other such facilities also utilize air scrubbers to remove potentially harmful chemicals from an air source.
 While scrubbers can be used to remove particulates and chemicals, many are geared specifically towards one or the other as optimal operating conditions differ and chemical solutions and absorption techniques are often tailored to specific contaminants.
 Improperly configured or poorly maintained air scrubbers can leave harmful VOCs and HOCs in the atmosphere.
 For this reason, the EPA and other organizations encourage and even require the use of air scrubbers or other such equipment.

 As aforementioned, most air scrubbers can be divided into one of two categories.
-Wet scrubbers function forcing contaminated air through a spray or pool of cleaning solution.
-Particulates and gasses are attracted to the specialized solution so as the air flow passes; they are trapped and collect in a receptacle with the liquid cleanser.
+Wet scrubbers function by forcing contaminated air through a spray or pool of cleaning solution.
+Particulates and gasses are attracted to the specialized solution so as the air flow passes; they are trapped and collected in a receptacle with the liquid cleanser.
 Dry scrubbers operate in similar fashion though minimal moisture, if any is used to attract and collect pollutants.
 Instead, this method involves the application of a dry reagent or slurry which is introduced into a dirty exhaust stream.
 The chemicals in this slurry, often limestone, attract chemicals and particulates which form larger particles.
 The gas flow is then forced through one or more filters which collect the contaminants which without the reaction or attraction would be small enough to pass through the filter.
 Chemical solutions may be used in both wet and dry scrubbers to sort out pollutants.
 Additional filters can be added as well for increased efficiency.
-Pre-filters are employed prior to the gas reaching the scrubber and collect larger pollutants, allowing the apparatus to focus on smaller particulates.
+Pre-filters are employed prior to the gas reaching the scrubber and collect larger pollutants, allowing the apparatus to focus on smaller particles.
 Final filters may also be used at the exhaust end to ensure no contaminants pass through the scrubber.
 Qualified air pollution control professionals can evaluate an area and air supply and suggest the proper size and level of complexity needed for optimal performance in a specific application.

 Due to the high intensity of industrial pollution, manufacturing businesses across industries have started adopting various water and air pollution control devices.
 These modern-day technologies help them to control the rate of pollutants being discharged by their processes.
 Two such pieces of equipment are – air scrubbers and negative air devices.

-In general, an air pollution scrubber is a machine that scrubs the airflow coming through the exhaust stream, and this way, it eliminates the number of contaminants present in airflow.
+- In general, an air pollution scrubber is a machine that scrubs the airflow coming through the exhaust stream, and this way, it eliminates the number of contaminants present in airflow.
 Moreover, a negative air device is an appliance that makes use of high-voltage electric current to ionize the molecules of the air.
 This negative charge effectively reduces the possible impact of the pollutants on the environment.
-Both the technologies smart and efficient, and help industries ensure that their emissions free from pollutants and toxins.
+Both the technologies are smart and efficient, and help industries ensure that their emissions are free from pollutants and toxins.

-Technically, air scrubbers are available in great many options, all having same purpose – to clean the air.
+- Technically, air scrubbers are available in a great many options, all having the same purpose – to clean the air.
 Some machines are installed to treat the air of a room or area; while at the industrial levels, they are used alongside the exhaust tributary, in which they clean the flow released by the process.
 These pollution control systems have a filter that removes the dust particles.
 In addition, it can also exclude poisonous gases, droplets of chemicals, and other solid particles that have a negative influence on the environment.
 These air pollution control systems can be customized as per the size of the application for which they are being used, and also according to the specific requirements of the business.

-Wet scrubber is a variant of scrubbing systems that can treat the liquid flow being released by a plant.
+- Wet scrubber is a variant of scrubbing systems that can treat the liquid flow being released by a plant.

-Negative Air Device
+- Negative Air Device

-Air scrubbers are often confused with negative air systems.
+- Air scrubbers are often confused with negative air systems.
 Although some scrubbers work on the principles of negative air pressure devices, scrubbers have a filter that traps the harmful particles that are left out unprocessed during the scrubbing procedure.
-While negative air device employs a very high voltage to create a negative charge on the particles present in the stream, and turn them ineffective.
+A negative air device employs a very high voltage to create a negative charge on the particles present in the stream, and turn them ineffective.

-A negative air appliance involves the ducting system to remove the soiled air from a tightly vacuumed and controlled area/room.
+- A negative air appliance involves the ducting system to remove the soiled air from a tightly vacuumed and controlled area/room.
 The treated air from the system is supplied outside of the containment after the process completes.
 This technique generates a negative air pressure and tightens grip of vacuum inside the chamber.
 This system not only cleans the air, but also it prevents the spread of pollutants from inside to outside.

 - Due to their similarity with the negative air systems, some designs of air pollution scrubbers can potentially replace the former.
 However, they will need to have certain features to work as a negative air device.
 These features are vacuum-tight chamber or room, adequate ducting, high-voltage electric current, and a speed control blower.

 These pollutants affect our current daily lives (sulfur dioxide causes acid rain and fine particles of dust can cause respiratory disease when inhaled) whether we are aware of it or not, but there are even greater implications for future generations as scientists have recently agreed that climate change is happening and that is human caused, mostly by carbon dioxide emissions.
 It is time for industries across the globe to take responsibility and reduce emissions in any way they are able, and an easy way to do that is to install air scrubbers in smokestacks.
 Some options for these include both wet and dry scrubbers, each of which operate in different ways but can be equally effective.
 If your facility is one of the many that still does not have air scrubbers, contact a supplier near you and discuss which options would work best for your operations.

-Companies that complain about the inconvenience or expense of such an addition should acknowledge the shift that is happening in society and business in regard to sustainability.
+- Companies that complain about the inconvenience or expense of such an addition should acknowledge the shift that is happening in society and business in regard to sustainability.
 While some facilities are resistant to these positive changes, others have taken responsibility and see it as an opportunity to become leaders in low-cost, clean energy.
 It’s time to get on board, to commit to green goals, and to reduce emissions.
 Improve your local air quality, improve your reputation or get left in the dust.